Studies in Philosophy

 What Classes Would I Take?

 Undergraduates in Philosophy choose to major in the traditional philosophy major or the philosophy — pre-law emphasis.
 We also offer minors in ethics, philosophy, and philosophy and religion.
-Click on the links to the left to learn more about these options.

-A full list of courses required to complete the degree or minor can be by clicking the liinks to the left.
+A full list of courses required to complete the degree or minor can be by clicking the links to the left.
 Requirements within the Department of English and Philosophy are in addition to the General Education requirements set forth by ISU.
 Courses are described in more detail in the ISU Undergraduate Catalog.
 For more information, explore our website, contact the department office, or communicate with members of the faculty.